chrishoermann/zod-prisma-types/Readme.md

 }
 ```

-The above model would generate the following output where the validator is extracted from the rich-comments and added to the string field:
+The above model would generate the following output where the validator is extracted from the rich comments and added to the string field:

 ```ts
 /**